 The Group recognises the importance of sound risk management in every aspect of our business and for all our stakeholders.
 The Risk Management Framework ("RMF") provides the structure for identifying, quantifying and mitigating risk across the Group.
 An effective RMF is the key to avoiding the financial and reputational damage that arises from inadequate or ineffective control of the risks in the business.

 Insurance risk

-Insurance risk is the risk arising from changes in claims experience as well as more general exposure relating to the acquisition and persistency of insurance business.
+Insurance risk is the risk arising from changes in claims experience, business expenses, and the acquisition and persistency of insurance business.
 This also includes changes to assumptions regarding future experience for these risks.

 Lapse